The Unsung Hero of Centralization: Why Stop Collars Matter More Than You Might Think

 In Summary

-Stop collars may be small, but their performance has big consequences.
-With API standards allowing several inches of movement during testing, and some suppliers falling short of their own claims, choosing the right product and installing it correctly is vital.
+Stop collar performance is essential.
+API standards define performance and choosing the right product and installing it correctly is vital.

-At Centek, we deliver stop collars that meet and exceed expectations—ensuring centralizers stay where they’re needed most.
-Because when well integrity is on the line, performance isn’t optional.
+At Centek, we deliver stop collars that meet and exceed expectations—ensuring centralizers maintain intended spacing.

 PRODUCTS USED00SO Slip on Stop Collar